Karel Tilga

-Karel Tilga (born 5 February 1998) is an Estonian athlete who competes in the decathlon.
+Karel Tilga (born 5 February 1998) is an Estonian multi-event athlete who competes in the decathlon and indoors heptathlon.
+He was the NCAA championships both indoors and outdoors in 2021.
+He competed at the 2020 and 2024 Olympic Games.

+Early life

+Tilga was born in Valga and grew up in Puka until the eight grade, when the family moved to Tartu.
+He attended school at Tartu Kristjan Jaak Petersoni Gymnasium before enrolling at the University of Georgia, graduating in 2022.

+Career

-From Tartu, and a student at the University of Georgia.
-In 2021 he won for Georgia Bulldogs (men) their fifth ever NCAA individual title (second in the heptathlon) by scoring a school record 6,264 to win the heptathlon at the NCAA Championships with the No. 2 all-time collegiate performance.
+Competing for Georgia Bulldogs (men), he won their fifth ever NCAA individual title (second in the heptathlon) by scoring a school record 6,264 to win the heptathlon at the 2021 NCAA Division I Indoor Track and Field Championships in March 2021, in Fayetteville, Arkansas. with the No. 2 all-time collegiate performance.
 He scored a near 400 point-improvement on his decathlon lifetime best at the Specs Town Invitational in Athens, Georgia in April 2021 besting Garrett Scantling by just 8 points.
-Tilga's score reached the Olympic qualifying standard of 8350 points for the delayed 2020 Tokyo Olympics.
-At the Olympics he received 0 in pole vault and eventually finished 20th.
+Tilga's score reached the Olympic qualifying standard of 8350 points.
+He then won the 2021 Outdoor NCAA Championships in the decathlon in Eugene, Oregon.
+At the delayed 2020 Olympic Games in Tokyo, Japan in 2021, he received 0 in pole vault and eventually finished 20th overall.
 He did not finish the 2022 European Championships after also receiving 0 in pole vault.

-He is the 2021 NCAA champion in decathlon.

-Tilga finished 9th at the 2022 World Indoor Championships.
+Tilga finished fourth in the decathlon at the 2023 World Championships in Budapest, Hungary.
+Tilga was selected as the best male athlete of April 2021 of the European Athletics Association (EAA) and the best male athlete of Estonia in 2023.

+He competed in Paris at the 2024 Summer Olympics in the decathlon, finishing in eleventh place overall.

+In September 2025, he competed in the decathlon at the 2025 World Athletics Championships in Tokyo, Japan.

+International competitions

+Personal bests

+Information from World Athletics profile unless otherwise noted.